Pioreactor/docs.pioreactor/developer-guide/20-User interface/06-unit-api-reference.md

 ## Install Plugin From Usb

-Install one wheel plugin from a Pioreactor-managed USB mount.
+Install one plugin artifact from a Pioreactor-managed USB mount.

 ### Endpoint
 `PATCH /unit_api/plugins/install-from-usb`